 Dell's Latitude 12 Rugged Tablet is a pretty hardy machine from the looks of it.

-The tablet fashions a 11.6-inch screen with a rugged outlook that protects it from water, sand, dust and drops from up to four feet.
+The tablet combines an 11.6in screen with a rugged outlook that protects it from water, sand, dust and drops of up to four feet.
 Internally, the table is fitted with a fifth generation Intel Core M processor, 8GB of RAM and 512GB of internal SSD storage.

-The specs may not be much but it is able to handle most of the tasks that you would throw at a tablet as the battery can power the tablet up to 12 hours in a single charge.
-The tablet runs on Windows 8.1 OS which allows you to use an array of professional grade software.
+The specs might not set the world on fire, but it is able to handle most of the tasks that you would throw at a tablet, while the battery delivers up to 12 hours of use in a single charge.
+The tablet runs on Windows 8.1 OS, so you won't be short of software to run on it.

-There are no details on how much the tablet would be priced at but we do know that it should be out in the market by the end of July.
+There are no details on how much the tablet will cost, but we do know that it should be on the market by the end of July.